 Purpose

 The Jobs module serves as the central hub for sold projects, designed to streamline project management from start to finish.
 Create and oversee projects, manage resources, track costs, and monitor progress all in one place.
 Jobs integrate with Inventory, Purchasing, Scheduling, and Invoicing modules to provide a comprehensive view of your projects, helping you deliver them efficiently and within budget.
 Whether initiating a new project from a Quote, assigning tasks, scheduling work, creating invoices, tracking job costs, or managing work tickets for field crews, this module keeps projects on track from sale to completion.
-Important: Jobs are typically created by converting won Quotes, automatically transferring quote details, items, and pricing to the new Job record.

 List View